-The Samsung Galaxy Z Fold 2 isn’t just better than the original Galaxy Fold — its a quantum leap better.
-And it needs to be at $2,000.
+The Samsung Galaxy Z Fold 2 is a quantum leap better than the original Fold.
+And it needs to be at nearly $2,000.
 The front display is a lot bigger, 5G is standard, and the unsightly notch on the inside is gone.
 Plus, this foldable is more durable than the first Fold.

-More important.
 Samsung has further innovated to make this phone-tablet hybrid a lot more versatile, thanks to a new Flex Mode.
-Plus, the multitasking is even better for running up to three apps at the same time, and several apps have a dual-pane view for enhanced productivity.
+Plus, the multitasking is better for running up to three apps at the same time, and several apps have a dual-pane view for enhanced productivity.

-The Galaxy Z Fold 2’s cameras are not as advanced as what you'll find on the Galaxy S21 Ultra or Galaxy Note 20 Ultra (especially the zoom) and the design is pretty hefty, but overall the Galaxy Z Fold 2 does a much better job this time around of justifying Samsung's high asking price.
+The Galaxy Z Fold 2’s cameras are not as advanced as what you'll find on the Galaxy S21 Ultra (especially the zoom) and the design is pretty hefty.
+Plus, Samsung is reportedly prepping the Galaxy Z Fold 3 for this summer, which may offer S Pen support along with other upgrades.
+But if you're in the market for a foldable phone now, the Z Fold 2 does a very good job of justifying Samsung's high asking price.

 Samsung Galaxy Z Fold 2 review: What I like